christianrosdahl/legilo/README.md

   - `"<language name>"`: Name of the language.
     - `"external_resources"`: External resources specific to the language in question.
 Formatted as `"common_external_resources"` (see below).
 - `"common_external_resources"`: Settings for exteral resources that are common to all languages.
-  - `"url"`: Url for the common resource, where `%s` is used as a place holder for the word or lemma to look up.
+  - `"url"`: URL for the common resource, where `%s` is used as a place holder for the word or lemma to look up.
-  - `"open_key"`: The letter key on the keyboard used to open the external resource.
+  - `"resource_name"`: Name of the resource that can be used to connect a keyboard shortcut to it, by adding this name and the corresponding shortcut to `keybindings.json`.
   - `"phrase_word_delimiter"`: The delimiter used instead of space in the URL of the resource when looking up phrases.
 - `"machine_translator"` (can have values `"Google"` or `"GPT"`): Defines the method for machine translation.
 The default method (`"Google"`) uses Google Translate, and is free.
 Alternatively, you can use one of OpenAI's GPT models by setting this value to `"GPT"`.
 This requires an OpenAI API key, that should be exported as an environment variable `OPENAI_API_KEY`.
 On macOS/Linux, this can be done by typing `export OPENAI_API_KEY="<your API key>"` in the terminal.
 - `"machine_translator_lang"`: Language to translate into for machine translations.